 Due to coronavirus, my employer has cut my hours or terminated my employment.
 What can I do?

 Workers in this situation should immediately file a claim for unemployment insurance benefits.
 These benefits are also available to workers who lose their jobs due to a “temporary shutdown.”
 For example, restaurant workers whose restaurants are closed for several weeks due to the orders issued by the governors of North Carolina and South Carolina may be eligible to collect unemployment benefits.
-The state governments in North Carolina and South Carolina have acted in the last several days to make it easier for impacted workers to collect unemployment benefits.
+The state governments in North Carolina and South Carolina have acted to make it easier for impacted workers to collect unemployment benefits in the last several days.

-Workers who are terminated or have their hours reduced to a level that would render them unable to continue coverage as an active employee will suffer a loss of their employer provided health insurance.
+Workers who are terminated or have their hours reduced to a level that would render them unable to continue coverage as active employees will suffer a loss of their employer-provided health insurance.
 If this happens, the employer is required to offer COBRA continuation coverage to impacted employees and their dependents previously covered under the employer’s group health plan.
-If you are terminated or have your hours reduced, remember to ask your employer about receipt of your COBRA notice.
-The wise employee will be proactive to ensure the receipt of the information and documents that need to be submitted in order to avoid the interruption of their healthcare coverage.
+If you are terminated or your hours are reduced, remember to ask your employer about your COBRA notice.
+The wise employee will be proactive in ensuring the receipt of the information and documents that need to be submitted to avoid the interruption of their healthcare coverage.

-- Because of the fear of the coronavirus, my employer has treated me differently than my coworkers because I am Chinese or from another country.
+Because of the fear of the coronavirus, my employer has treated me differently than my coworkers because I am from China or another country.
 Is that illegal?

 Yes, an employer who mistreats you because of your race or national origin is violating the law.
 The law prevents employers from taking action that singles you out because of negative stereotypes.
 For example, an employer cannot send home or terminate a Chinese employee because of fear of the “Chinese Coronavirus.”

-The Law Offices of Jason E Taylor have lawyers experienced in employment law and who are available to answer your questions regarding the coronavirus and its impact on your workplace.
+The Law Offices of Jason E. Taylor has lawyers experienced in employment law and who are available to answer your questions regarding the coronavirus and its impact on your workplace.